matn7/Google-Platform-Notes/flashcard/Microservices.md

 container runtimes can enforce resource restrictions and prevent one container from monopolizing system resources, ensuring fair allocation among containers.

+Here you may have a question.
+If containerization works based on Linux concepts like kernel, namespaces, cgroups etc. then how is Docker supposed to work on a macOS or Windows machine.
+Let's try to understand this.

 ### How does docker works on Mac & Windows OS?

 When you install Docker on a Linux OS, you receive the complete Docker Engine on your Linux host.
 However, if you opt for